opengovernment/opengovernment/README.md

     Database User & PW should match your database.yml

 You'll want to add two new Layers to the `og` Store as well.
 You'll only need to set the name and title on these--all other settings can remain default.
 The layers should be called `v_district_people` and `v_district_votes`.

+## Start your engines

+Once the install is complete, build the Sphinx index and start the Sphinx server:

+    rake ts:rebuild

+Then start Rails:

+    bin/rails s

+OpenGovernment uses subdomains, so to access the site you'll find the `127localhost.com` domain helpful.
+This is a domain for which all subdomains point to localhost.
+So if you visit, for example, `http://tx.127localhost.com:3000`, you should see the Texas OpenGovernment site.

 # Tests
 To prepare the test database: `RAILS_ENV=test rake db:prepare`.